jmcenroe/NintendoTrivia/README.md

 **Nintendo Trivia!**

 This app is a timed trivia game.
-You have 25 seconds to answer eight questions.
-After all of the questions are answered, click 'Done' to see how you did.
+There are You have 15 seconds to answer fifteen questions.
+After the final question, a results screen will show you how you did.

 ## Motivation